 hglick has been rescuing and placing stray cats for over 20 years and has personally fostered more than 10 rescues .

 Eye discharges can be very disturbing for your feline friend, transforming them into entirely different cats blinking excessively, pawing, and squinting.
-You must know the common causes of cat eye discharges to overcome the grounds and keeping your pet healthy and happy.
-Some common causes of eye discharge in cats are described below;
+You must know the common causes of cat eye discharges in order to keep your pet healthy and happy.

 Some viral infections of cats that affect the upper respiratory system include feline calicivirus and pneumonitis caused by herpesvirus.
 Some other possible causes of eye discharge are bacterial infections and protozoal respiratory infections.
 All the conditions above are frequently involved in the eye discharges of cats.
 Sometimes the symptoms become severe, and one of the symptoms can be a discharge of sticky and pus-like consistency.

 The cornea is a structure of a cat's eye present on the eye surface.
 It can become ulcerated, injured, or inflamed, resulting in excessive production of tears, cloudiness, inflammation, and increased blinking.

 Epiphora is a term that describes tearing, watery eyes.
 This happens when the tear ducts are blocked, which leads to excessive tear production, allergies, conjunctivitis due to viral infection, and many other possible reasons behind the excessive tear formation.